 Discipline FTEF Reg % Reg Load FTEF Adj % Adj Load Description Work Experience, Internships, Community Engagement 2.0000 18.0000 4.5500 82.0000 FT/PT Ratio is 82% associate and 18% full time.
 Department utilizes 15+ adjunct faculty each semester, and two full-time faculty.
-Note: All WE courses are repeatable for up to 16 units with the exception of Community Engagement.
+Note: All WE courses are repeatable.
 This provides opportunity to expand student enrollments = FTES in the District.
 Because of Work Experience's organization, FT Faculty coordinate all the instructors as part of their job duties thus not taking a full-time faculty load of individual student assignments.